joaotavora/eglot/README.md

 (add-to-list 'eglot-server-programs '(fancy-mode . ("fancy-language-server" "--args"")))
 ```

-Let me know how well it works and I'll add it to the list, or submit a
+Let me know how well it works and we can add it to the list.
+You can
-PR.
-You can also enter a `server:port` pattern to connect to an LSP
+also enter a `server:port` pattern to connect to an LSP server.
+To
-server.
-To skip the guess and always be prompted use `C-u M-x eglot`.
+skip the guess and always be prompted use `C-u M-x eglot`.

 # Commands and keybindings